LinkNacional/payment-gateway-pix-for-givewp/README.md

  3. A QR code will appear on the screen.
 Donors can scan it with their mobile banking app.
  4. Alternatively, they can enter the payment key manually.
  5. Once the payment is confirmed, the donation is processed instantly.

-## Changelog

-### 1.0.0

- * Added options to set the recipient's key using provided information.
- * Added option to add the recipient's key to GiveWP donation forms.
- * Added option to add billing details to donation forms.
- * Added debug mode for advanced users.

-## Upgrade Notice

-### 1.0.0

- * Initial version.